ziyue-li317/CrosstalkeR/README.md

 interpretation of large-scale molecular data sets.”
 Nucleic Acids Research, 40(D1), D109-D114. <doi:10.1093/nar/gkr988>.

+## Acknowledgement

+This package was developed as part of an assessment for 2024 BCB410H:
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `CrosstalkeR` welcomes issues, enhancement requests, and other contributions.
+To submit an issue, use the GitHub issues.

 ## Example

 This is a basic example which shows you how to utilize the functions: